steven-reed122/Server-Client-Chat-program/readme.txt

 ***CURRENT BUGS***

-1) Exiting the program as one user does not mean that someone else can then use that same username.
-For some reason the username array is not being cleared properly when a client exits.

-2) Program will crash if you connect more than 100 clients.
+1) Program will crash if you connect more than 100 clients.
 Check tip 3 to see how to fix this.